This Day In Literary History

 After his experiences in the Spanish Civil War, Orwell was concerned that the British government, in a good faith attempt to provide for its citizens' social welfare, could become corrupted and engage in the same brutal totalitarian rule that governed the Soviet Union.

 His earlier novel, Animal Farm (1945), was a satire of Stalinism in the guise of a modern fable.
-Nineteen Eighty-Four was a work of dystopic science fiction where the England of the post nuclear war future has become absorbed into the state of Oceania by the U.S., which is waging a war with Eurasia, the Soviet state.
+Nineteen Eighty-Four was a work of dystopic science fiction where a post nuclear war England of the future has become absorbed into the state of Oceania by the U.S., which is waging a war with Eurasia, the Soviet state.

 Oceania, a state just as brutal as Eurasia, is ruled by an enigmatic dictator known only as Big Brother.
 Posters proclaim that BIG BROTHER IS WATCHING YOU, and indeed he is, as the state and its citizens are under constant video surveillance - just like England is today.
 Big Brother's face often appears on the video screens.